USCiLab/cereal/_includes/serialization_archives.markdown

 The binary archive makes no attempt to ensure that endianness is preserved across different architectures.
 If your data will be read on both little and big-endian machines, you should use `<cereal/archives/portable_binary.hpp>`, which tracks the endianness of the saving and loading machines and transforms data appropriately.
 It has slightly more overhead than the regular binary archive.

+When using a binary archive and a file stream (`std::fstream`), remember to specify the binary flag (`std::ios::binary`) when constructing the stream.
+This prevents the stream from interpreting your data as ASCII characters and altering them.

 ---